sashadt/docs/docs/troubleshooting.md

 # Development

-### Hadoop dependencies conflicts
+## Hadoop dependencies conflicts

-You have to make sure that the Hadoop jars are not bundled with the application package o/w they may conflict with the versions available in Hadoop classpath.
-Here are some of the ways to exclude Hadoop dependencies from the application package
+You must ensure that the Hadoop JARs are not bundled with the application package, else they may conflict with the versions available in the Hadoop classpath.
+Here are some ways to exclude Hadoop dependencies from the application package:

 1. If your application is directly dependent on the Hadoop jars, make sure that the scope of the dependency is `provided`.
-For eg if your application is dependent on hadoop-common, this is how you should add the dependency in pom.xml
+For example,  if your application is dependent on hadoop-common, you can add the dependency in pom.xml as follows:

         <dependency>
           <groupId>org.apache.hadoop</groupId>